sanakamal1405/teamBuilder/README.md

 ### Technical Details

 The application is build using strategy pattern to add multiple strategies for building team.
-At current supports domain specific strategy i.e one for each domain build a team.
+At current supports domain specific strategy i.e team is build taking one individual from each domain one-by-one till required size of team is achieved.
-Can be eaily extended to Years Of Experince strategy.
+Can be easily extended to Years Of Experience based strategy.

 The application uses Kafka for notfication thus making it loosely coupled and highly extensible by allowing asynchronous processing and buffering at the same time it being highy reliable.